-The Center for Global Health and Social Responsibility is pleased to announce the recipients of the Academic Health Center’s Global Health Seed Grants for research in Guangxi, China.
-These projects will forge new collaborative research efforts between the University of Minnesota and Guangxi CDC while paving the way for increased student engagement in research.
+The Center for Global Health and Social Responsibility is pleased to announce the recipients of the CGHSR Global Health Seed Grants for research in East Africa, Southeast Asia, and Latin America.
+Grants have been awarded to the following researchers:

 A 2016 Global Health Seed Grant catalyzed a collaboration between University of Minnesota and Makerere University researchers to study vaccination barriers in Uganda.
 In 2018, the collaboration is still strong and growing, having built on the seed grant with a UMN Grand Challenges Exploratory Research Grant and Bill & Melinda Gates Foundation Grand Challenges Explorations Grant, and continues to tackle issues relevant to adolescent and child health.
 Advance your global collaborations in our latest round of Global Health Seed Grants.
 CGHSR is requesting letters of intent by March 15 and proposals are due April 7, 2018.

 Student Scholarships available to participate in the Global Health Institute Thailand.